 When the system control flashes MAINTENANCE REQUIRED, it is advisable that you call for service.
 After the service is performed, reset the schedule for the next required service by using the following steps.
 Press ENTER on the display for 3 seconds.
 The Menu code will appear as 000.
 This does not change.
 Press ENTER again.
 SERVICE SCHEDULE RESET will be displayed.
 Using the > key scroll to the selection of year or hours.
 Press ENTER to reset the selected Service Schedule.
-Press the \land and \lor keys to make adjustments.
+To change a setting, press ENTER.
+Press the ^ and v keys to make adjustments.
 Press ENTER when reset is complete.